-The Parents' and Friends' (P&F) is a voluntary parent group which meets a number of times each year.
+The Parents and Friends Association (P&F) is a voluntary parent group which meets a number of times each year.
 It provides a forum for parent discussion, fundraising activities, social and educational occasions for parents and support for other school interest groups.

 Membership of the P&F is open to all parents and friends of students at the School from Pre-Kinder to Year 12.
-Families pay a voluntary contribution to the P&F annually.
+Families pay a voluntary contribution to the

-For more information about the Parents' and Friends' Association please visit the School's website or email our P&F Secretary via:
+P&F annually via the school account.

-pandfsecretary@kws.nsw.edu.au.
+For more information about the Parents' and Friends' Association please visit the School's website or email the P&F Secretary at: pandfsecretary@kws.nsw.edu.au